 Compensation for Broken Bones

 Compensation for fractures depends on a number of considerations.

 Unlike with soft tissue injuries, there can be no question about whether a fracture exists: it’s apparent from the x-rays.
 This type of evidence makes it easier to negotiate a settlement when liability for an accident is clear.

 Damages for subjective injuries like pain and suffering may vary based on how much the fracture impedes a person’s usual lifestyle.
 An active weekend athlete who enjoyed biking, hiking, and skiing before an accident may be considered to “suffer” more from temporary immobility than a couch potato would.

-If you’ve suffered a broken bone injury due to someone else’s negligence, the Thompson Law Firm can help you seek compensation.
+If you’ve suffered a broken bone injury due to someone else’s negligence, Phoenix Accident and Injury Law Firm near you can help you seek compensation.
 We work on a contingency basis; we don’t get paid unless you get paid.
 When you’re ready to move forward with your claim, please contact our office, conveniently located in your area.
 Our offices are conveniently located in nearby Chandler, Peoria, and North Phoenix, and we are available by phone or video call.